Make sure your game concept is well defined.

 Each Turn, players give 1 Order:

 - Fire – Opens fire on the enemy spaceship and stops incoming enemy Fire.
 Consumes 1 Charge.

 - Shield – Activates the spaceship’s shield to deflect an incoming attack.

 - Charge – Refills the spaceship’s energy which is needed to Fire.

 Turns are simultaneous and last 3 seconds.
 Meaning players give their orders at the same time and only have 3 seconds to make a decision.

 At the end of each turn, the orders are executed.
 This is non-interactive.
 If no order was given, the spaceship takes 1 Hit.

 The same order can not be given 3 times in a row.
 Doing so will result in a mechanical failure and the spaceship takes 1 Hit.

 Ships are vulnerable during Charge.
 If the Fire order is given while the opponent orders to Charge, the charging ship takes 1 Hit.

 A spaceship can take up to 3 hits.
 The first player to hit the other spaceship 3 times wins.

-Ok, this is where it starts.
+This is how it begins.
 Let’s see where this journey will take it.
 Time to execute.